nats-io/nats-site/content/blog/preview-release-new-jetstream-client-api.md

 The NATS Maintainers at Synadia are excited to announce the **preview release** of the latest major improvement to the NATS client libraries - the new JetStream API.
 This is an important milestone to continue delivering developer-friendly, flexible, and comprehensive tooling for NATS.
 We’ve listened to your feedback and are confident this new API will simplify JetStream-related development and adoption.

-The two week preview period, starting June 12, 2023, is an opportunity for you to try the new API and provide feedback to refine and polish the client APIs.
+The two-week preview period, starting June 12, 2023, is an opportunity for you to try the new API and provide feedback to refine and polish the client APIs.
 During the preview period, subtle breaking changes will likely be made.
 The client releases following the preview period will then be considered stable.

 ## How did we get here?